ARMmbed/mbed-os-example-sd-driver/README.md

 ## Hardware requirements

-This exmaple uses a RAM backed FAT filesystem.
+This example uses a RAM backed FAT filesystem.

 ## Import the example application